 Engelbrecht Cave is a unique cave close to the centre of Mount Gambier.
 Take a tour to discover why cave divers swim through the water filled passages under the streets and roads of the city.
 There is a cafe onsite with food, drinks and gifts available for purchase.
 Fee Applies.
 Jubilee Highway West enter via Chute Street.
 Phone: 08 8723 5552

-The Main Corner and Riddoch Art Gallery emerges from the historic dolomite building, connecting Mount Gambier's history, with interactive displays that will appeal to adults and children alike.
+The Riddoch & Main Corner Complex emerges from the historic dolomite building, connecting Mount Gambier's history, with interactive displays that will appeal to adults and children alike.
 A diorama brings to life the Wreck of the Admella and touch screens tell the history of Mount Gambier.

 Gallery is South Australia's largest and oldest regional gallery.
 Composing of